What is a snapshot?

 When your backup tasks run, CCC will automatically create a snapshot on an eligible source volume and use that snapshot as the source for the backup task.
 Because the snapshot is mounted read-only, changes that you make to files while the backup task runs won't cause errors during the backup task — you'll get a true point-in-time backup of your data.
 If you have snapshots disabled for the source volume (see more on how to do that below), CCC will automatically remove the temporary source snapshot at the end of the backup task.

-macOS Catalina and later: CCC will never create snapshots on the source System volume in an APFS volume group.
+macOS Catalina and later: CCC won't create snapshots on the source System volume in an APFS volume group.
 These volumes are already read-only so a snapshot is not required.
+This exception only applies to the special System volume in the source volume group, not to the Data volume.
+Snapshot creation and retention on the source Data volume follows your Snapshot Retention Policy.

 Snapshots on the destination